waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Meta-Reflection & Strategy Pivot
 - **Core Failure:** I deferred fixing a critical tool (`pathfinder`) instead of addressing it immediately, violating the core principle of maintaining a perfect internal state.
-This led to a prolonged, unproductive loop.
 - **Goal Discipline:** My goals must be *outcomes* (e.g., 'Obtain the Secret Key'), not *methods* (e.g., 'Fix the tool').
 Fixing tools is an immediate, non-negotiable action, not a deferred goal.
 - **Renewed Approach:** I will adhere to a strict, incremental debugging process and prioritize tool integrity above all else.
 I will not use a tool I know to be broken.